bricke/Qt-AES/README.md

 ### Available Methods
 ```
-//Encode of rawText with key
+// Encode of rawText with key
-//iv is used in CBC mode
+// iv is used in CBC mode
-//return the encrypted byte array
+// return the encrypted byte array
 QByteArray encode(const QByteArray rawText, const QByteArray key, const QByteArray iv = NULL);

-//Decode of rawText with key
+// Decode of rawText with key
-//iv is used in CBC mode
+// iv is used in CBC mode
-//return the decrypted byte array
+// return the decrypted byte array
 QByteArray decode(const QByteArray rawText, const QByteArray key, const QByteArray iv = NULL);

-//Key expansion in Rijndael schedule
+// Key expansion in Rijndael schedule
-//return the new expanded key as byte array
+// return the new expanded key as byte array
 QByteArray expandKey(const QByteArray key);
 ```
 The same methods are available as static calls